cloud-native-toolkit/site-operator-guide/docs/getting-started/lab3.md

           value: "iascable-gitops"
 ```

-That will result later in flowing overall dependencies for the used `Terraform` modules.
+The `BOM` will result later in following overall dependencies for the used `Terraform modules` after the usage of `IasCable`.
 The dependencies are given in automatic created `dependencies.dot` file later.

 ![](images/dependency-graph-lab3.png)